Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Is there a pre-notification process before formal notification, and if so, what does this involve?

-No standard pre-notification process exists and, in straightforward cases, the notification can be submitted without prior discussions or contact with the FCO.
+No standard pre-notification process exists and, in straightforward cases, the notification can be submitted without prior discussions or contact with the Federal Cartel Office (FCO).
 However, in more complex cases, it is advisable to have informal discussions and submit a draft notification to the FCO.

 If a case officer is already familiar with the case and has seen a draft notification before the formal notification is submitted, this will generally (though not always) help to facilitate and speed up the process.
 In some cases, pre-notification discussions may even help to avoid Phase II proceedings.
 Hence, it is advisable to start the preparation of notifications early in the process and approach the FCO on an informal and confidential basis well ahead of the intended filing date.